 It’s also possible that the popliteal artery, one of the arteries of the knee, could be affected.
 If left untreated, the artery may become blocked.
 This serious complication can keep other tissues from getting blood, which could lead to amputation.
-Popliteal artery injuries occur in about of all knee dislocations and in 65 percent of high-energy traumas.
+Popliteal artery injuries occur in about

 The most obvious symptom of a tibiofemoral dislocation will be severe pain in your knee.
 Other symptoms may include:

 - swelling of your knee